Skip to content

 Your first visit should be a comprehensive and reassuring experience.
 It will start with a detailed conversation about your health history and goals.
 From there, expect a thorough examination using advanced technology, like specialized X-rays or neurological scans, to get a precise picture of your spinal alignment.
 Before any adjustment happens, the doctor should walk you through their findings and explain the entire process.
 The adjustment itself, whether QSM3 or NUCCA, is very gentle.
 Afterward, your practitioner will discuss what to expect as your body begins to heal and adapt, which can take anywhere from a few days to a few weeks to feel significant changes.

-Making the Right Choice for Your Health
+Making the Best Choice for Your Spinal Health

 Deciding on a path for your health care is a personal journey.
 Both QSM3 and NUCCA offer gentle, precise, and non-invasive ways to help your body heal by addressing stress on the nervous system.
 Understanding their unique strengths and what to expect from treatment will help you make an informed choice that aligns with your wellness goals.
 The best approach is always the one that feels right for you and your specific health needs.

-Weighing the Pros and Cons
+Weighing the Pros and Cons of Each Technique

 The main difference between these two techniques lies in their perspective.
 QSM3 looks at your entire body as a connected system, aiming to release tension and compression from head to toe.
 This holistic approach, which we specialize in at Lazar Spinal Care, can be particularly beneficial for a wide range of conditions we help, including chronic pain, fibromyalgia, and even issues with mood and digestion.
 NUCCA, on the other hand, focuses with incredible precision on the alignment between your skull and the top bone in your neck (the C1 vertebra), often using detailed X-rays to guide the correction.
 It’s well-regarded for helping people with headaches, vertigo, and specific types of pain.